The Getty

 • Consistent levels within the AAT

 There is no set number of levels within the AAT.
-Place the concept record only as deep in the hierarchy as necessary; do not make frivolous or unnecessary levels.
+Place the concept record only as deep in the hierarchy as necessary; do not make unnecessary levels.
 However, at the same time be consistent with the rest of the AAT hierarchy, which often includes up to a dozen or more levels.

 • Examples